steerable-ai/lmfunctions/README.md

 <details> <summary>Backends</summary>

-The default backend can be configured to invoke a remote API (such as OpenAI's GPT):
+The default backend can be configured to invoke a remote API supported by litellm (such as OpenAI's GPT):

 ```python
 import lmfunctions as lmf